Friday, November 1, 2019

 7:30 p.m. — Edman Chapel, Wheaton College

-Artistic Director Julianna Rubio Slager of Ballet 5:8 brings the novel The Great Divorce to life in "The Space in Between."
-The dancers tell this thought-provoking story of passengers on a bus ride between heaven and hell.
-Through colorful costuming and masterful athleticism, this ballet enchants the eye and mind with the possibilities in the afterlife.
+Artistic Director Julianna Rubio Slager of Ballet 5:8 brought the novel The Great Divorce to life in "The Space in Between."
+The dancers told this thought-provoking story of passengers on a bus ride between heaven and hell.
+Through colorful costuming and masterful athleticism, this ballet enchanted the eye and mind with the possibilities in the afterlife.

-Slager’s “Meditations” is inspired by C.S.
-Lewis’s essay “Meditation in a Toolshed,” and explores how a different perspective can lead two similar people to opposite conclusions, an analogy Lewis used to describe the mystery of faith.
+Slager’s “Meditations” was inspired by C.S.
+Lewis’s essay “Meditation in a Toolshed,” and explored how a different perspective can lead two similar people to opposite conclusions, an analogy Lewis used to describe the mystery of faith.

-Making its world premiere is “Of Splendors and Horrors” by Slager, which is inspired by C.S.
+“Of Splendors and Horrors,” also by Slager, made its world premiere and was inspired by C.S.
 Lewis’s The Weight of Glory.

 Participants also had the opportunity to hear from Julianna Rubio Slager and the ballet crew during a pre-event program, Grace Notes, at 6:30 p.m. in Edman Chapel.